connectivecpp/chops-net-ip/README.md

 C++ 17 is the primary standards baseline for this repository.
 There is also one future C++ facility in use (`std::expected`, for better and simpler error handling).

 A significant number of C++ 11 features are in the implementation and API.
-There are also limited C++ 14 and 17 features in use, although they tend to be relatively simple features of those standards (e.g. `std::byte`, structured bindings).
+There are also limited C++ 14 and 17 features in use such as `std::byte`, `std::variant` and `auto` parameters in lambda functions.
 For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards (see [References](doc/references.md)).

 While the main production branch will always be developed and tested with C++ 17 features (and relatively current compilers), alternative branches and forks for older compiler versions are expected.
 In particular, a branch using Martin's libraries and general C++ 11 (or C++ 14) conformance is expected for the future, and collaboration (through forking, change requests, etc) is very welcome.
 A branch supporting a pre-C++ 11 compiler or language conformance is not likely to be directly supported through this repository (since it would require so many changes that it would result in a defacto different codebase).